esl/MongooseIM/doc/open-extensions/inbox.md

 Given an entry, certain properties are defined for such an entry:

 ### Box
 Clients usually have two different boxes for the inbox: the regular one, simply called the inbox (or the active inbox), and an archive box, where clients can manually throw conversations they don't want displayed in the default UI.
+A third box is the trash bin, where deleted entries go and are cleaned up in regular intervals.

 It is expected that entries will reside in the archive until they're either manually moved back to the active box, or they receive a new message: in such case the entry should jump back to the active box automatically.

 More boxes can be implemented, see [mod_inbox#boxes](../modules/mod_inbox.md#modulesmod_inboxboxes).
-Movement between boxes can be achieved through the right XMPP IQ, no automatic movements are developed as in the case of inbox-archive.
+Movement between boxes can be achieved through the right XMPP IQ, no more automatic movements are developed as in the case of inbox-archive.

 ### Read
 Entries keep a count of unread messages that is incremented automatically upon receiving a new message, and (in the current implementation) set to zero upon receiving either a message by one-self, or an appropriate chat marker as defined in [XEP-0333](https://xmpp.org/extensions/xep-0333.html) (which markers reset the count is a matter of configuration, see [doc](../modules/mod_inbox.md#modulesmod_inboxreset_markers)).